 - 1. Discussions or deliberations regarding commercial or financial information that the City has received from a business prospect that the City seeks to have locate, stay, or expand in or near the territory of the City and with which the City is conducting economic development negotiations; or to deliberate the offer of a financial or other incentive to a business prospect of the sort described in this provision.
 Sec.
-551.087, TEX.
-GOV'T CODE. - a.
-A datacenter project proposed to be located in north Garland, near the general vicinity of Holford Road and State Highway 190
+551.087, Tex.
+Gov't Code. - a.
+Consider a proposed commercial development known as Project Data Mountain.